cyberbotics/webots-doc/guide/object-road.md

 ### AddLaneRoadSegment Field Summary

-- `name`: could contain the junction name
+- `name`: Defines the junction name.

-- `id`: could contain a unique ID
+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.

-- `connectedRoadIDs`: list the connected road IDs
+- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+This is required to use the SUMO exporter.

-- `width`: total width of the road
+- `width`: Defines the total width of the road (excluding sidewalk).

-- `length`: total length of the segment
+- `length`: Defines the total length of the segment.

-- `numberOfLanes`: number of lanes before addition of the new one
+- `numberOfLanes`: Defines the number of lanes before addition of the new one (used for the texture mapping).

+- `speedLimit`: Could contain the speed limit.
+The recommended unit is meter per seconds.

-- `newLaneLeft`: side where to add the new lane
+- `newLaneLeft`: side where to add the new lane.

-- `dashedLine`: defines for each line if it is continuous or dashed
+- `dashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.

-- `roadBorderHeight`: defines the height of the borders
+- `roadBorderHeight`: Defines the height of the sidewalk.

-- `roadBorderWidth`: defines the width of the borders
+- `roadBorderWidth`: Defines the width of the sidewalk.

-- `rightBorder`: enable/disable right border
+- `rightBorder`: Defines whether the road should have a right sidewalk.

-- `leftBorder`: enable/disable left border
+- `leftBorder`: Defines whether the road should have a left sidewalk.

-- `rightBarrier`: enable/disable right barrier
+- `rightBarrier`: Defines whether the road should have a right barrier.

-- `leftBarrier`: enable/disable left barrier
+- `leftBarrier`: Defines whether the road should have a left barrier.

-- `bottom`: enable/disable the bottom of the road
+- `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).

-- `startLine`: optionally defines the road line at the first way-point
+- `startLine`: Optionally defines the texture used for the road line at the first way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.
+The two textures `textures/road_line_dashed.png` and `textures/road_line_triangle.png` may be used in this field.

-- `endLine`: optionally defines the road line at the last way-point
+- `endLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.

-- `texture`: texture used for the road
+- `texture`: Defines the texture to be used for the road.

-- `textureScale`: length of the texture in meter
+- `textureScale`: Defines the length (in meter) of the road texture.

-- `newLaneTexture`: texture used for the new lane (we need to have no border line)
+- `newLaneTexture`: Defines the texture to be used for the the new lane (this texture should not have any border line).

-- `pavementTexture`: texture used for the border
+- `pavementTexture`: Define the texture to be used for the sidewalk.

-- `bottomTexture`: texture used for the bottom
+- `bottomTexture`: Defines the texture to be used for the bottom of the road.

-- `roadBoundingObject`: enable/disable the road boundingObject
+- `roadBoundingObject`: Defines whether the road should have a bounding object.

-- `rightBorderBoundingObject`: enable/disable the right border boundingObject
+- `rightBorderBoundingObject`: Defines whether the right sidewalk should have a bounding object.

-- `leftBorderBoundingObject`: enable/disable the left border boundingObject
+- `leftBorderBoundingObject`: Defines whether the left sidewalk should have a bounding object.

-- `rightBarrierBoundingObject`: enable/disable the right barrier boundingObject
+- `rightBarrierBoundingObject`: Defines whether the right crash barrier (if any) should have a bounding object.

-- `leftBarrierBoundingObject`: enable/disable the left barrier boundingObject
+- `leftBarrierBoundingObject`: Defines whether the left crash barrier (if any) should have a bounding object.

-- `castShadows`: defines if the road should cast shadows
+- `castShadows`: Defines whether the road should cast shadows.

-- `contactMaterial`: contact material of the road
+- `contactMaterial`: Defines the road contact material (used by the ContactProperties node).

 ## AddLanesRoadSegment